Mai-Mai Sze: Career

 There is little documentation of Sze's relationship with the costume designer Irene Sharaff.
 The two women were living together at the time of Sze's death in 1992, and in 1989, they coordinated the donation of their personal collections of books to the New York Society Library.
 They also made a 1 million pound donation to Lucy Cavendish College, Cambridge.
-"The two ladies first heard about Lucy Cavendish College from an article, which appeared in the New York Times in October 1985 (read the original article).
+"The two ladies first heard about Lucy Cavendish College from an article, which appeared in the New York Times in October 1985.
 Following this, they met with Dame Anne Warburton, the College President at the time, and donated £1 million to Lucy Cavendish College.
 As well as funding the Music and Meditation Pavilion, their generous donation also endowed two prestigious research fellowships - the Alice Tong Sze Research Fellowship (named after Mai Mai Sze's mother) and the Lu Gwei Djen Research Fellowship.

 Sadly neither Mai Mai Sze nor Irene Sharaff were ever able to visit Lucy Cavendish College before their deaths in 1992 and 1993 (they died just a few months apart), but they still asked that their ashes be buried in the gardens of the college.
 Today, their ashes rest under two halves of the same memorial rock beside the entrance to the Pavilion, surrounded by the music and beauty they so enjoyed". .In his history of the Bollingen Foundation, William McGuire wrote that Sze and Sharaff were both students of Natacha Rambova, who held private classes in comparative religion, symbolism, and Theosophy in her New York apartment in the 1930s.